opnfv/clover/docs/release/release-notes/Fraser-release-notes.rst

 Module version changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Fraser marks the first release of OPNFV Clover
+OPNFV Fraser marks the first release for Clover

 Document version changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Fraser marks the first release of OPNFV Clover
+OPNFV Fraser marks the first release for Clover

 Reason for version
 ^^^^^^^^^^^^^^^^^^^^